Ballistica Logo

 The callable is strong-referenced so it won’t die until this object does.

 Note that a bound method (ex: myobj.dosomething) contains a reference to self (myobj in that case), so you will be keeping that object alive too.
-Use babase.WeakCall if you want to pass a method to callback without keeping its object alive.
+Use babase.WeakCall if you want to pass a method to a callback without keeping its object alive.

 class babase.ContextCall(call: Callable)[source]